 Located in a small Prague storefront is the KGB Muzeum, a show space for one man’s collection of artifacts, uniforms, and weaponry from Russia’s much-feared secret service of yore.
 And for no extra charge you will get the owner’s strange enthusiasm for the subject as well.

-A visit to the museum costs a small fee, but will get you a personal tour of the museum by its very enthusiastic and eccentric Russian collector.
+A visit to the museum costs a small fee, but will get you a personal tour of the museum by its very enthusiastic and eccentric Russian owner.
 According to many of the Trip Advisor reviews, the curator has a strangely accepting attitude towards the KGB’s role in history, and not everyone seems happy about it.
 However he responds directly to any negative reviews, so take that as you will.

 Nonetheless, Prague’s KGB Muzeum is definitely an experience.
 If you visit, be prepared to pose for pictures holding large guns and wearing Russian army hats.

 Know Before You Go

 Vlašská 13, Praha 1 - Malá Strana, 118 00